ltb-project/documentation/source/slapd-cli.rst

    * import test data / test configuration

 ..
 TIP::
-   This script is included in debian and red-hat OpenLDAP LTB packages
+   This script is included by default in debian and red-hat OpenLDAP LTB packages.
+You can also get it from the `main repository <https://github.com/ltb-project/slapd-cli>`_.

 Usage of slapd-cli